Pranjal-Khandelwal/LeetCode-Revision/README.md

 # LeetCode-Revision
-It is being made so that i can revise the questions which i have dobe at leetcode.Its important to make so that the conecpts of DSA remains in mind whenever i do a new Question at leetccode.
+It is being made so that I can revise the questions and the concepts that applied in it